 ☐ Final Property Inspection

-□ Determination of Duplication of Benefi ts
+□ Determination of Duplication of Benefits

-□ Application Closeout

-□ Other, explain:
+□ Application Closeout □ Other, explain:

-Provide a brief explanation of the basis for the reconsideration request:

-of paper to further explain your request.
+t of paper to further explain your request.
 You

-t substantiate or support your request for
+at substantiate or support your request for form.
+Then, send this form and its attachments,

-orm.
-Then, send this form and its attachments, rovided in the notification from which you are
+provided in the notification from which you are

-requesting reconsideration. , , , , , , , , , , , , , , , , , , , ,
+requesting reconsideration.

-Applicant's name Applicant' s Signature
+Applicant's name Applicant's Signature

-Date -
+Date

-Co-Applicant's Name Co-Applicant's Signature
+Co-Applicant's Name Co-Applicant's Signature Date

-Date -